marcelchastain/django-resto/README.rst

 Installation guide
 ------------------

 django-resto requires Python 2.6, 2.7, 3.2 or 3.3.
-It works with all currently
+It works with Django 1.4 or
-supported versions of Django.
+1.5 (and should work with 1.6 once it's released).

 1. Download and install the package from PyPI::